khongconlaudau/BankingApp/README.md

 ### Running
-I have a problem to run for clone when run this project.
+I have a problem to run for clone when trying to run this project.
 The dependency javafx does not automatically work so please adding this VM option manually add VM options: --module-path /YOURPATH/TO/JAVAFX-SDK/LIB --add-modules javafx.controls,javafx.fxml

 ## Prerequisites